Kristal-g/kristal-g.github.io/_posts/2021-02-07-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 ---
 layout: default
 title: HEVD Exploit - Stack OverflowGS on Windows 10 RS5 x64
-date: 2021-01-15
+date: 2021-02-07
 tags:
+  - HEVD
+  - Windows 10
-  - test1
+  - Exploitation
-  - test2
+  - Stack Overflow GS
 ---

 ## Introduction
 Hey all!
-This is my first blog post on HEVD exploit training (and the first personal blog post overall).
+This is my first blog post on [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) exploit training (and the first personal blog post overall).
 I'm writing this to return my debt to the tech community that posted HEVD [write](https://h0mbre.github.io/HEVD_Stackoverflow_SMEP_Bypass_64bit/#)-[ups](https://connormcgarr.github.io/x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass/) that helped me learn so much about practical exploitation.
 There are a lot of HEVD write-ups but unfortunately, not for updated systems - usually the write-ups are for Windows 7 and 32-bit.

 This post is all about updated Windows 10 x64, one that I got directly from [Hyper-V Manager's "Quick Create" method](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/quick-create-virtual-machine) (Windows 10 dev environment).
 The post will assume knowledge of basic exploitation methods and x86/64 assembly.